Location | Your school |

 Students will use specialised equipment and tools to enhance their observation skills and record their findings.

-Based on their observations students will use a digital pencil with an iPad to bring an inverterbate to life.
-With meticulous strokes, they will capture the intricate details of the invertebrate including its structural adaptations.
+Based on their observations students will use a digital pencil with an iPad to bring an invertebrate to life.
+They will create a digital drawing of invertebrate including its structural adaptations while exploring bilateral symmetry.

 AR Adaptations